-Four layers matter for a Nigerian BPO handling US, UK, or EU customer data: the NDPA 2023, the General Application and Implementation Directive (GAID) underneath it, the CBN Cybersecurity & Information Security Compliance Framework / CSAT for any BPO touching Nigerian financial-services data, and the NAICOM directives for insurance work.
-Sitting on top is the client's home regime — GDPR, UK GDPR, HIPAA or US state privacy law.
-This article walks that stack from the BPO's point of view.
+Four regulatory layers stack against a Nigerian BPO handling US, UK, or EU customer data, and they do not collapse into one another the way a procurement deck sometimes pretends they do.
+The NDPA 2023 is the umbrella.
+The General Application and Implementation Directive underneath it — GAID, effective September 2025 — is the operating manual that turns the Act into a checklist.
+The CBN's Cybersecurity & Information Security Compliance Framework, operationalised through CSAT, applies to any BPO touching Nigerian financial-services data.
+The NAICOM directives play the equivalent role for insurance work.
+And sitting on top of all four, never replaced by any of them, is the client's home regime — GDPR, UK GDPR, HIPAA, or whichever US state privacy law happens to apply.
+This piece walks the stack from the BPO's point of view, because that is the point of view doing the work.

 Key takeaways